justmat/bounds/README.md

-# bounds
+# bounds v0.1
 delay/looper with probabilistic kinetic sequencing

-the kinetic sequencer was coded by @enneff
+a mashup of @enneff's Rebound and my Otis.

 _nb: bounds requires otis to be installed at dust/code/otis_